dagmanolis/midinun-uno/README.md

 ## Serial to MIDI
-Because Arduino UNO doesn't support MIDI over USB connection we have to use a middleware software named The Hairless MIDI, which converts MIDI conmmands from the serial port (arduino usb) and transmmits them to a virtual MIDI device.
+Because Arduino UNO doesn't support MIDI over USB connection we have to use a middleware software named The Hairless MIDI, which converts MIDI commands from the serial port (arduino usb) and transmits them to a virtual MIDI device.

 Just download and install the software: